deepmedia/MavenDeployer/README.md

 ### Secret values

-Some sensitive values, especially in the auth configuration, are declared as secret.
+Sensitive values in the `auth` and `signing` configuration blocks are declared as secret.
 In this case, instead of passing the real value, you are supposed to pass a **key** to the real value.